highmobility/hmkit-node/README.md

 ## Getting started

-Get started by reading the [Node.js SDK guide](https://high-mobility.com/learn/tutorials/sdk/node-js/) in high-mobility.com.
+Get started by reading High Mobility's [Node.js SDK guide](https://high-mobility.com/learn/tutorials/sdk/node-js/).
-Check out the [code references](https://high-mobility.com/learn/documentation/cloud-sdks/node-js/commands/) for more details than present in code documentation.
+Check out the [code references](https://high-mobility.com/learn/documentation/cloud-sdks/node-js/commands/) for additional information.

 ### Examples

-There are 2 sample apps available on Github.com to showcase different use-cases for HMKit:
+Two sample apps are available on Github.com, and showcase different use-cases for HMKit:

 - [Scaffold](https://github.com/highmobility/hm-node-scaffold)
-  - Demonstrates the most basic implementation to use HMKit.
+  - Demonstrates the most basic implementation of HMKit.
 - [AutoAPI Explorer](https://github.com/highmobility/hm-node-auto-api-explorer)
-  - This project should give you an overview of how to implement [High Mobility's](https://www.high-mobility.com/) OAuth and the HMKit Node.js SDK for working with car data.
-It consists of two pages: a login page to start the authentication flow, and a dashboard which displays the car's diagnostics state and lets you toggle the door locks.
+  - This project implements [High Mobility's](https://www.high-mobility.com/) OAuth and the HMKit Node.js SDK for working with car data.
+It consists of two pages: a login page to start the authentication flow, and a dashboard which displays the car's diagnostics state and which can lock and unlock the doors via the Auto API.

 ## Contributing

-We would love to accept your patches and contributions to this project.
+We will happily accept patches and contributions to this project.
 Before getting to work, please first discuss the changes that you wish to make with us via [GitHub Issues](https://github.com/highmobility/hmkit-node/issues), [Spectrum](https://spectrum.chat/high-mobility/) or [Slack](https://slack.high-mobility.com/).

 See more in [CONTRIBUTING.md](https://github.com/highmobility/hmkit-node/blob/master/CONTRIBUTING.md)

 ## Licence

-This repository is using MIT licence.
+This repository is released under the MIT licence.
 See more in [LICENCE](https://github.com/highmobility/hmkit-node/blob/master/LICENSE.md)